 - The player will be responsible for paying all associated fees for the ALLIANCE program.

-- AYSO Area ALLIANCE Director or ALLIANCE Registrar (if applicable) is responsible for assigning the players to the correct teams through the registration system.
+- AYSO Region or Area ALLIANCE Director or ALLIANCE Registrar (if applicable) is responsible for assigning the players to the correct teams through the registration system.

 - Player Cards will be produced from the State Association registration.